dotJEM/angular-routing/README.md

 [![Build Status](https://travis-ci.org/dotJEM/angular-routing.png?branch=master)](https://travis-ci.org/dotJEM/angular-routing)

-# NOTE: Alpha version 0.2
+# NOTE: Pre-release version 0.2.1

 Inspired by the UI-Router project by Angular-ui, this project came to life as I wanted to provide what I belive is more "true states" where the transitions could be